Innovators Share Paths to Successful Health Enterprises

 “I adored my time at Yale as an undergraduate,” said Staple-Clark, who continues to work closely with the university and with Yale students, who volunteer to contribute to Unite for Sight’s success.
 “They come up with such great ideas.”

-This Article was submitted by Denise L Meyer, on Tuesday, March 04, 2014.
+This article was submitted by Denise L Meyer on March 4, 2014.